Island Hopping Beyond Bali To The Gili Islands

 It is an island rich in natural beauty with a landscape that features a dramatic volcano, a natural rainforest, cultivated rice fields, and a coastline of beaches and swaying palm trees.

-So, let’s explore Bali for a few days and then go island hopping to Gili Trawangan, Gili Air, and Gili Meno – the tiny group of remote paradise islands in the archipelago – beyond Bali to The Gili Islands.
+Let’s explore Bali for a few days – then let’s go island hopping from Bali the Gili Islands – Gili Trawangan, Gili Air, and Gili Meno – the tiny group of remote paradise islands in the archipelago just beyond Bali.

 Bali... "a mood, an aspiration, a tropical state of mind"